On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: Acknowledgments

-The authors are grateful to J\o rgen Hoffmann--J\o rgensen for discussions and interest in this work and to the anonymous referee for careful reading of the manuscript and helpful suggestions.
+The authors are grateful to J\o rgen Hoffmann-J\o rgensen for discussions and interest in this work and to the anonymous referee for careful reading of the manuscript and helpful suggestions.